Skip to content

 Stop and think: You just expanded an EBS volume from 100Gi to 200Gi for a temporary data migration.
 A week later, you realize you only need 50Gi long-term and want to reduce costs.
 Since EBS doesn’t support shrinking volumes, what exact Kubernetes and AWS steps would you need to take to migrate your live StatefulSet data to a new 50Gi volume?

-Section titled “EFS CSI Driver: Shared Filesystem (ReadWriteMany)”
+Section titled “EFS CSI Driver: Shared Network Filesystems”

-EBS has a fundamental limitation: a volume can only be attached to one node at a time (ReadWriteOnce).
-When multiple pods across multiple nodes need to read and write the same files, you need Amazon Elastic File System (EFS).
+EBS has a fundamental architectural limitation: a single volume can only be mounted to a single EC2 instance at any given time.
+This strictly enforces the ReadWriteOnce access mode.
+But modern microservices often require a shared file repository—user uploaded media, shared application configuration, or machine learning datasets.
+When multiple pods across multiple distinct nodes require read and write access to the same files concurrently, Amazon Elastic File System (EFS) is the required backend.

 Terminal window